 Climate change is forcing many animals to adapt to survive.
 The tawny owl in Finland is a good example.
 These creatures come in two colors, brown or pale gray.
 The cold white winters have traditionally favored the gray owls, which can hide from predators by blending into a snowy color scheme.
 But as the winters have become milder over the last 50 years, researchers noticed a shift: gray owls are on the decline and the brown birds are thriving, better suited to blending into the bare brown branches of the forest.
 As more brown owls survive, more brown genes get passed down through generations.
 Until now, researchers said, “an evolutionary response to a quantified selection pressure driven by climate change has not been empirically demonstrated in a wild population.”

 4. The fish that’s migrating earlier

 Climate change is also the driving force behind a recent behavioral shift in pink salmon.
 As water temperatures rise, the fish are migrating from the ocean to the river to spawn about two weeks earlier than they did 40 years ago.
 And this isn’t just a new behavior—it’s actually a change at the genetic level.
 Between the 1980s and 2011, the number of late-migrating salmon declined by 20 percent, according to Ryan Kovach, a population ecologist at the University of Alaska in Fairbanks.
 The change happened over just one or two generations, which suggests organisms can adapt to climate change very quickly.
-“We show that there has been a genetic shift towards earlier migration timing through what appears to be natural selection against the late-migrating individuals in the population,” Kovach says.
+“We show that there has been a genetic shift towards earlier migration timing through what appears to be natural selection against the late-migrating individuals in the population,” Kovach said.

 5. The bedbugs with super-strength